Domthegrom/ConnectMe/README.md

 # ToDo

 * Creating a business professional layout and design
-* Add a ListView of fields on the profile page (fields being: interests, work history, bio, education) then relate this to the card matches (need to back it by firebase and add it to cards but it is there in a Row)
+* Add a ScrollView of fields on the profile page (fields being: interests, work history, bio, education) then relate this to the card matches (need to back it by firebase and add it to cards but it is there in a Row)(Was a listView, need to change to ScrollView)
 * Add two buttons and a header to the Matches screen.
 One for profile, one for messages.(Done need to add onPress)
 * Create a screen for upon sign in that shows what the app is all about and how to use it(scrolling horizontally)
 * Linkedin sign-in authentication